quattor/quattor.github.com/_aquilon/00-install.md

 * Restart the Aquilon broker

-*Note: `msktutil` reinitializes the Active Directory account password with a random value, thus this account cannot be used to run Aquilon client (`aq` command). **Be sure to use another principal** when initializing the Aquilon database (next step) to ensure that you have at least one usable Aquilon administrator.*
+*Note: `msktutil` initialises the Active Directory account password with a random value, thus this account cannot be used to run Aquilon client (`aq` command). **Be sure to use another principal** when initialising the Aquilon database (next step) to ensure that you have at least one usable Aquilon administrator.*

 ### Create the Aquilon directories